Caring. Learning. Sharing.

 - Are you an instructor, professional or concerned person in a field of study or work that deals with these problems and would be interested in hearing from people with long-term recoveries?

-When we struggle with behavioral health problems, it's vitally important to get educated about the problems, take an honest look at ourselves and get some reliable help from outside ourselves--from helpful family and friends, teachers, counselors, healthcare workers, support groups, faith communities and/or other resources.
+When we do struggle with behavioral health problems, it's vitally important to take an honest look at ourselves and get some reliable feedback and help from outside ourselves--from concerned and informed family, friends, teachers, counselors, healthcare workers, support groups, faith communities and/or other resources.

-Fortunately, there are a many helpful and free mental health, addiction and relationship education resources available online and in local libraries and other places.
+We need reliable information to understand and improve the health of our inner selves and outer behavior, including how we relate with others and live our daily lives.
+Fortunately, there are a many helpful and free behavioral health education resources available online and in local libraries and other places.
 Please consider our list of online suggested resources.

-To help in the ongoing process of understanding, preventing and dealing with behavioral health problems, we developed an integrative behavioral health education approach and tool designed to help us all understand more about who we are as whole person living a whole life.
+To help in the ongoing process of understanding, preventing and dealing with behavioral health problems, we developed an integrative behavioral health education approach and tool designed to help us all understand more about who are as persons living our lives.
 We call this tool a Whole Person - Whole Lifestyle Approach and often share an overview of it in our presentations.